 As a result of the connections made at our symposium and other related efforts, the Washington State legislature ultimately passed Senate Bill 6245 (in 2016) mandating that all public schools screen for near vision issues in addition to distance vision.

 2016 Educating Young Eyes Symposium

-The second Educating Young Eyes symposium occurred in the fall of 2016 and shortly thereafter Erdly and Pearson founded the EYE Center for Children’s Vision Learning & Technology, at UWB3.
-The EYE Center’s mission is a university sponsored non-profit dedicated to service, research, development, and learning.
+The second Educating Young Eyes symposium occurred in the fall of 2016 and shortly thereafter Erdly and Pearson founded the EYE Research Group, at UWB3.
+The group's mission is a university sponsored Organized Research Group dedicated to service, research, development, and learning.
 We are focused on systemic change transforming the lives of children throughout the world.
 We increase awareness and provide access to all communities about the importance of functional vision in children’s learning.
 We seek to understand needs, develop tools, deliver care, measure results, and teach others.

 May 24th 2016

 2019 Educating Young Eyes Symposium

 This symposium addresses the many critical issues facing children with vision problems including access to assessment, vision therapy techniques, educational approaches, new technologies/vision games, and social justice.

 25% have vision issues